guyroutledge/atozcss/_drafts/2016-05-11-keyframe-animations-with-sass.md

 could just have Sass generate a unique one for us automatically.

-Sass has a built-in function called `unique-id()` which returns a randomly generated nine character string of alphanumeric characters.
+Sass has a built-in function called `unique-id()` which returns a randomly generated nine character string of alphanumeric characters
+- just letters and numbers.

 Using this unique reference, we can remove the `$name` parameter from the mixin declaration and just save the unique id into a variable.

 This variable can then be used with interpolation to create a single animation shorthand comprised of the `$name` and other `$properties` in a single line.